magmax/puppet-inception/README.md

 # Puppet quick start project

-The idea is to start using puppet in 2 minutes.
+The idea is to start using [Puppet] in 2 minutes.

 ## Quick start